MaikMoura17/nba-stats-scrapper/README.md

 This is a simple Python webscrapper to create JSON files with the NBA's TOP 10 leaderboard from the last 25 seasons in total PTS, AST, 3PM, REB, STL, BLK and TOV.

+## Packages

+I used BeautifulSoup4, lxml, Pandas, Requests2 and Selenium.

 ## Dependencies

 I recommend you use pipenv